ultide/ultide/readme.md

 the `ultiflow` module.
 Let's say you wanted to create your own file field type.
 You could name it `custom_module::file` and define your own in the `static/fieldtypes/file/main.js` file of the `custom_module` module.
 The structure is always the same here.

+### Where is the process file generated

+Currently, the process file is generated under the file `workspaces/1/My Project/operators/custom_operator/config.json`.
+The structure of the file is similar to the operators' files described above, expect there is an additional `process` key.
+The value contains three keys:
+* `operators`
+* `links`
+* `parameters`